-There are a variety of ways that municipalities can report a spill across the region.
+Across the region, there are a variety of ways that municipalities can report a spill.
 This results in some challenges with coordination and possibly less efficient responses.
 King County is investigating whether a single regional hotline could be used to gather all the spill information in one place.
 The study will explore if a single hotline can:

 - Reduce confusion and improve response times to spills.

 - Standardize response, reporting, data collection, and staff training.

 - Promote assistance on large and cross-jurisdictional spills.

 - Provide uniform standards for notification and requesting state resources.